 Qualcomm said customers offering more than $1 billion in chips have already said they would abandon Qualcomm if the transaction was completed because they did not believe Broadcom would be able to continue leading the technology.

-Qualcomm is an important player in chip industry as Apple, Samsung, Huawei, LG, OPPO, Sony, vivo and Xiaomi are the main customers of Qualcomm, most of them being smartphones manufacturers.
+Qualcomm is an important player in the chip industry as Apple, Samsung, Huawei, LG, OPPO, Sony, Vivo and Xiaomi are the main customers of Qualcomm, most of them being smartphones manufacturers.